 We are grateful for your continued support for the Manhattan Public Library.
 You have done a marvelous job of adapting to changes in services, using online resources, getting your e-cards, attending virtual programs, and picking up items via the carryout service.
-As of June 29th, you will be able to come into the library atrium and pick up your holds anytime between the hours of 10 a.m. to 7 p.m.
+You can come into the library atrium and pick up your holds anytime between the hours of 10 a.m. to 7 p.m.
 Monday through Friday, 10 a.m. to 6 p.m.
-Saturday and 1 p.m. to 6 p.m.
+Saturday, and 1 p.m. to 6 p.m.
 Sunday.
-Carryout service concludes on June 27th.

 All of these services are available:

 - Holds may be placed from the library’s online catalog.
 You will receive a notice by text, email, and mail when they are ready for you to pick up and check out at your convenience.